bridge-school/content/resources/git-rebase.md

 s 300571e57c styled nav bar
 ```

+Save your choices:
+`cmd + s`, then `cmd+ w`

-Save your choices, and once you've done this, git will give you the option of editing the commit messages for all of the commits you've changed.
+Once you've done this, git will give you the option of editing the commit messages for all of the commits you've changed.
 You can edit your commit messages into a single commit that describes the work you've done on the branch.
 When you're finished editing the messages, save and quit your editor.

-You did it!
+At this point you can push your new, squashed changes.
+You'll likely need to force push, so rather than:
+`git push`

+you'll need:

+`git push -f`

+You use the -f flag to force update your git history on your remote branch after you rebase.
+If you don't force push your code, you'll get merge conflicts, and no one likes dealing with those.

 ## When shouldn't I rebase?
 Once you've pushed your code to your team's repo, don't rebase anymore.
 If your code is in the repo, other people on your team may have pulled your work and rebased their branches.
 Rebasing at this point can cause messiness and merge conflicts.